 A white counter top with all of the ingredients needed to make brownies, labeled in pink, including cannabutter, eggs, cocoa powder, brown sugar, white sugar, flour, baking soda, vanilla and salt

-• ½ cup (113 grams) Bliss cannabutter: *Note, using ½ cup Bliss cannabutter results in 33mg THC per brownie, use the chart below to find the perfect dose for your needs.
+• Cannabutter: Soften it to room temperature first.
+Using ½ cup of Bliss cannabutter results in about 33mg THC per brownie — use the dosing chart below to dial in your preferred dose.

 Dosing & Potency